 One country that seeks to strengthen its mental health system is Lebanon, a middle-income country in the Middle East with 6.8 million citizens.
 Lebanon is affected by a history of conflict and adversity.
-In 2020, the country faced five co-occurring emergencies: a collapsing economy, severe political turmoil, an ongoing, massive refugee crisis (involving 1.5 million displaced Syrians), an explosion of neglected ammonium nitrate destroying large parts of the capital Beirut and the impact of the COVID-19 pandemic.4 in the previous 10 years suffer from a mental disorder, including 11% suffering from depression.
-These rates do not take into account the COVID-19 pandemic that has compounded the mental health crisis in Lebanon.
-Lebanon's National Mental Health Programme aims to scale up mental healthcare.
+In 2020, the country faced five co-occurring emergencies: a collapsing economy, severe political turmoil, an ongoing, massive refugee crisis (involving 1.5 million displaced Syrians), an explosion of neglected ammonium nitrate destroying large parts of the capital Beirut and the impact of the COVID-19 pandemic.4

+There is no recent national study on mental disorders in Lebanon.
+Data from 2002 to 2003 indicated that 17% of the population suffered from a mental disorder.5 This is in line with WHO estimates, suggesting that 22% of people exposed to conflict in the previous 10 years suffer from a mental disorder, including 11% suffering from depression.6 These rates do not take into account the COVID-19 pandemic that has compounded the mental health crisis in Lebanon.^{7-9} Lebanon's National Mental Health Programme aims to scale up mental healthcare.
 However, the circumstances in Lebanon complicate the provision and implementation of services considerably.
 There are limited resources, many well-trained clinicians have left the country, and because of the pandemic it is a challenge to offer care safely.